josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 The browser should refresh and display the application title but not the list of heroes.

-Look at the browser's address bar.
+Look at the address bar of the browser.
 The URL ends in `/`.
 The route path to `HeroesComponent` is `/heroes`.